BlastWind/hearthstone-battlegrounds/src/Thoughts.md

 Today's goal:
 - Get rid of cardId.
 I forgot why those were ever needed, but they are slowing progress.
 - Write tests for Harmless Bonehead, and then implement!

+I think since both Onyxia's whelp and Scallywag have the "attack immediately" keyword, it warrants a `AttackImmediately` keyword.
+When a minion with `AttackImmediately` is summoned, it is to perform an attack.

+### Aug 5, 2024
+How can I write tests?

+They need to fulfill two requirements:
+- Every thing that could be random may be controlled
+- If unspecified, choices fall back to random sourcing
+- Randomness are specified exactly where they are needed.